 Paluma Ultra

 The Paluma Ultra is a 52 km ultramarathon trail run through the World Heritage listed Wet Tropics region of Paluma Range National Park.
-The course uses almost entirely unsealed surfaces with about 492 metres of bitumen and the remainder on single trail, dirt road and old logging tracks.
+The point-to-point course starts and finishes in the township of Paluma and follows a mix of single trail, dirt roads and old logging tracks with only a small section of sealed road.